-Insomnia may last for any length of time, and it may last as long as its causal health problem lasts.
-Insomnia may last for a short while or it may go on for prolonged periods.
+Insomnia may last for any length of time, it may last for a short while or it may go on for prolonged periods.
 In addition to this it may be intermittent, taking breaks and occurring every now and then.
 Acute insomnia can also be caused by a specific event that has upset a person.
 It can also be caused by illness, stress, external factor inhibiting sleep, such as lights on the room where one sleeps or too much noise around, and a change of work patterns.

 Generally, insomnia is diagnosed through the experiences of a person and how they explain it to a physician.
 Physically examining a person is also used.
 In some cases where insomnia is severe, patients can be simply observed to confirm their conditions.

 Advising a person on what they should do for better sleep at night is normally the first course of action for those suffering with insomnia.
 For acute or temporary insomnia medications are not recommended.
 However, in severe conditions medications are used.
 The effectiveness of these varies considerably, and in few cases they may not work well enough.